rust-fuzz/arbitrary/README.md

-## The Arbitrary trait crate

-The trait implements a way to convert unstructured data (array of bytes) into structured data.

-Fairly incomplete yet, but usable nevertheless.
+Arbitrary: the trait for generating structured from unstructured data.

+The primary purpose of this crate is to provide some way to generate structures out of byte buffers which various fuzzers generate.

 Licensed under dual MIT/Apache at your choice.